BIATeam/BIADocs/docs/60-Migration/10-CHANGELOG.md

 * Display error message when deployDB crash at deployment.
 * Get AD Group form authentication claims (faster and no cache needed).
 * Stop deployment if error during deployDB
-* Timeout for deploydb is configurable
+* Timeout for deployDb is configurable
 * Fix sync user crash when login not in AD
-* Fix stop service and App pool at deployement.
+* Fix stop service and App pool at deployment.

 ## V3.7.5.1 (Patch - 2023-09-19)
 ### DotNet